 At the time, I didn’t like 1992 very much.
 In fact, I sporadically wrote a diary documenting my dreary days in a dead-end job.
-I was 17 years old and crimped my hair and wore baggy black cardigans because I wanted to be Robert Smith.
-But instead, I was working in a store room at the arse-end of an annex building, and every day just dragged.
+I was 17 years old, crimped my hair and wore baggy black cardigans because I wanted to be Robert Smith.
+But instead, I was working in a storeroom at the arse-end of an annexe building and every day just dragged.

 Even when I got a new job and moved from the storeroom to one of the large office buildings on site, I was still largely disconnected from the wider world during the day.
-Even though I had a computer, it only ran software for processing information.
+Even though I had a computer, it only ran software for data input and record retrieval.
 It was all blinking block cursors and compulsory data fields.
-Work distractions didn’t come in the form of Twitter, Facebook or multiple visits to Buzzfeed, they came in the form of a twice-daily tea trolley, where you could queue for anything up to half an hour for a Mars bar.
-Other distractions were quite unexpected, like the time George – a sexagenarian who worked across the office from me – suffered a stroke at his desk.
-Sometimes, I would head off on an odyssey to find a toilet I’d never used before, which often took me through mirror image offices and mysterious departments on other floors.
-It was like travelling through alternate universes; everything the same, but different.
+Work distractions didn’t come in the form of Twitter, Facebook or multiple visits to Instagram; they came in the form of a twice-daily tea trolley, where you could queue for anything up to half an hour for a Mars bar.
+Other distractions were quite unexpected, like when George – a sexagenarian who worked across the office from me – suffered a stroke at his desk.
+Sometimes I would head off on an odyssey to find a toilet I’d never used before, which often took me through mirror-image offices and mysterious departments on other floors.
+It was like travelling through alternate universes; everything was the same but different.
 Some days, it felt like I wandered for miles.

 1992 wasn’t all good, mind.
-After all, Jim Davidson and Bobby Davro were on prime time TV.
+After all, Jim Davidson and Bobby Davro were on prime-time TV.
 But it was a time when you could muddle through each day without stumbling across a single fragment of news or hint of what was going on in the world.
-And unlike today, when you can’t skim read your Twitter timeline for more than a couple of minutes without bumping into a racist shitpot, you would have to be catering the National Front’s summer BBQ to be exposed to similar backward world views in 1992.
-It wasn’t as easy to run into.
-But maybe I just wasn’t paying attention.
+And unlike today, when you can’t skim-read your Twitter timeline for more than a couple of minutes without bumping into a racist shithouse, you would have to be catering the National Front’s summer BBQ to be exposed to similar backward world views in 1992.
+It wasn’t as easy to come across.
+But maybe I wasn’t paying attention.

 At the time, I didn’t really have any knowledge of what was happening in the news.
 I wasn’t particularly interested in current affairs, and there were only four regular news bulletins on TV throughout the day anyway.
 The only things I vaguely remember were images of emaciated internees at a Serbian detention camp and tabloid front pages of Sarah Ferguson’s toe-sucking antics with John Bryan.
 And mercifully, I didn’t have the slightest clue what President George H.W.
-Bush was doing from minute to minute – unlike today, when President Donald Trump keeps us all in the loop, via Twitter, about whether a nuclear conflagration is going to totally piss all over our day.
+Bush was doing from minute to minute.
+Unlike today, when President Donald Trump keeps us all in the loop, via Twitter, about whether a nuclear conflagration is going to piss over our day.

-What I wouldn’t do to go back to 1992.
-Life was much simpler without the Internet.
-Without so much sharing.
-Without having to know everything.
+What I wouldn’t do to return to the blissful days of 1992.
+Life was much simpler without the Internet, without so much sharing, and without having to know everything.